openvm-org/openvm/docs/specs/continuations.md

 Each node can have an arbitrary number of children, enabling flexible tree structures to optimize for cost reduction (more children) or latency reduction (less children) during proving.

-#### Root VM Verifier
+### Root VM Verifier

-The Root VM Verifier is proven in OuterConfig, using commitments via Bn254Poseidon2.
+The Root VM Verifier is proven in RootConfig, using commitments via Bn254Poseidon2.
 All traces are padded to a constant height for verification.

 The Root VM Verifier verifies 1 or more proofs of: